davidusb-geek/emhass/README.md

 - `def_total_hours` for the list of deferrable loads functioning hours.
 These values can decrease as the day advances to take into account receding horizon daily energy objectives for each deferrable load.

+- `def_start_timestep` for the timestep as from which each deferrable load is allowed to operate (if you don't want the deferrable load to use the whole optimization timewindow).
+If you specify a value of 0 (or negative), the deferrable load will be optimized as from the beginning of the complete prediction horizon window.

 - `def_end_timestep` for the timestep before which each deferrable load should operate (if you don't want the deferrable load to use the whole optimization timewindow).
-If you specify a value of 0 (or negative), the deferrable load will be optimized over the complete prediction horizon window.
+If you specify a value of 0 (or negative), the deferrable load optimization window will extend up to the end of the prediction horizon window.

 A correct call for a MPC optimization should look like:

 ```
-curl -i -H 'Content-Type:application/json' -X POST -d '{"pv_power_forecast":[0, 70, 141.22, 246.18, 513.5, 753.27, 1049.89, 1797.93, 1697.3, 3078.93], "prediction_horizon":10, "soc_init":0.5,"soc_final":0.6,"def_total_hours":[1,3],"def_end_timestep":[0,6],}' http://localhost:5000/action/naive-mpc-optim
+curl -i -H 'Content-Type:application/json' -X POST -d '{"pv_power_forecast":[0, 70, 141.22, 246.18, 513.5, 753.27, 1049.89, 1797.93, 1697.3, 3078.93], "prediction_horizon":10, "soc_init":0.5,"soc_final":0.6,"def_total_hours":[1,3],"def_start_timestep":[0,3],"def_end_timestep":[0,6],}' http://localhost:5000/action/naive-mpc-optim
 ```

 ## A machine learning forecaster